“By heavens, Holmes,” I said, half rising, “I believe that they are really after us.”

 Who provides the brains and brawn behind The Baker Street Irregular Astronomers?
 The committee are ably assisted by the Special Operations Exceutive (SOE) who bring unique skills and experiences for us to draw upon.
 Former committee members, still helping the society, and people with unique and relevant skills sit on the SOE.

-Jerry, another former committee member now spending much of his time away from London, was instrumental in setting up the BSIA and continues to have a huge influence on the society as we look to re-build an observatory in Regent’s Park – the very site where the original Regent’s Park Observatory allowed star charts to be made, novas to be discovered and confirmation of the discovery of the planet Neptune to be made in the 1840s.
+Jerry, a former committee member now spending much of his time away from London, was instrumental in setting up the BSIA and continues to have a huge influence on the society as we look to re-build an observatory in Regent’s Park – the very site where the original Regent’s Park Observatory allowed star charts to be made, novas to be discovered and confirmation of the discovery of the planet Neptune to be made in the 1840s.

 Jerry has procured a fine Cooke refractor telescope of the period for the BSIA and we’re in negotiations to re-build an observatory to restore Regent’s Park’s historical astronomy legacy.